-This conference has been designed to present a number of important developments in pharmaceutical packaging and labelling regulations, standardisation, technology, innovation and artwork origination.
+This seminar has been designed to present a number of important developments in pharmaceutical packaging and labelling regulations, standardisation, technology, innovation and artwork origination.
 The importance of packaging and labelling trends to improve patient safety and compliance and increase efficiency will be a particular focus of this event.
 New technologies and packaging innovations will be discussed and examples and case studies will be illustrated.

 Benefits in Attending: